maremarebell/ourbelovedgame/README.md

 This is just for fun and I'd love to have other people contribute if they'd like.
 If you have ideas / edits you'd like to create, let's use Issues to start the conversation.
 Then we can move to PR -> approval -> deploy (Netlify automatically deploys changes that are merged to main).
 You can also just start with a PR and surprise me 😂.

+Please also feel free to submit bugs as Issues and I'll try to tackle them as I go.

 ## Getting Started

 First, run the development server: